alliancecrusader/phonetic-farsi/README.md

 # phonetic-farsi

-A phonetically accurate Farsi (Persian) keyboard with diacritics, vowels, etc, made using Keyman
+A phonetically accurate Farsi (Persian) keyboard with diacritics, vowels, etc, made using Keyman.
+Note, some of the characters here may not be available on all typefaces.

+This keyboard was made using the Scherezade New font, which implements all symbols included here.

 | Input | Character Output | Character Name             | Unicode | Unicode Name                        |
 | ----- | ---------------- | -------------------------- | ------- | ----------------------------------- |